MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 In language agents, a World Model is an abstract representation of environmental states that helps agents reason about the consequences of future actions.
-Simply put, **world models answer the question: "What will happen if I take a certain action?"**
+Simply put, **world models answer the question: “What will happen if I take a certain action?”**

 While traditional reinforcement learning represents world models as state transition functions, language agents employ more flexible forms,